Agreement & Disclosure Statement

 - Academic Support Services Fee - The Academic Support Services Fee provides certain academic resources to all Tulane students.
 The fee enables students to have access to the University's computer services, data, voice, and internet hook-ups, including those services provided by all outside vendors.
 In addition, tutoring and counseling services, on-line library, inter loan services and other support services, such as, the language and science laboratories, are covered by this fee.

 - Student Activity Fee - The student body at Tulane assesses itself a Student Activity Fee to support its activities.
-The Student Activity fee entitles students to participate in or attend supported activities, readership of a weekly student newspaper and admission to many intercollegiate athletic contests, movies, and lectures.
+The Student Activity fee entitles students to participate in or attend supported activities, readership of a weekly student newspaper and admission to many events, movies, and lectures.

 - Student Recreation Center Fee - Fulltime students will be assessed for membership to the Reily Recreation Center.
 Part-time students have the option to join the Recreation Center.

 - Student Medical Insurance - University policy requires that all full-time students have medical insurance.
-During August, you will receive full details regarding the Tulane-sponsored insurance plan.
-You will need to complete the Medical Insurance Decision Card to either enroll or decline this coverage.
-If you do not respond by the deadline, you will automatically be enrolled in this plan and charged the annual premium at that time.
+Prior to fall semester, full time students will receive full details regarding the Tulane-sponsored insurance plan.
+You will need to complete the online Medical Insurance enrollment/waiver process to either enroll or decline this coverage.
+If you do not respond by the deadline, you will automatically be enrolled in this plan and charged the annual premium.

 - Tuition Remission - Failure to attend does not constitute a withdrawal.
-To obtain a remission of tuition, the student must complete drop/add form(s) with the Dean of the college in which he/she is enrolled.
+To obtain a remission of tuition, the student must complete drop/add form(s) with Academic Advising.
 Tuition will be reduced based on the date of withdrawal.
 Please consult the Registrar's Academic Calendar for specific dates.
 Tuition remission will be credited to the student's account.
 If tuition has been paid by tuition waiver or other financial aid, the tuition credit will be transferred from the student’s account to the waiver or aid.
 Fees are not refundable.

-- Tulane Refund Insurance Plan -An insurance program is available for circumstances where a student is unable to complete a semester due to illness, accident, etc. The Tulane Refund Insurance Plan is offered by Sallie Mae Insurance.
-Further information or questions should be directed to Sallie Mae Insurance at (877) 445-0264 or visit http://www.tuitioninsuranceplan.com/tulane for more information.
+- Tulane Refund Insurance Plan - An insurance program is available for circumstances where a student is unable to complete a semester due to illness, accident, etc. The Tulane Refund Insurance Plan is offered by Sallie Mae Insurance.
+Further information or questions should be directed to Sallie Mae Insurance at (877) 445-0264 or visit www.tuitioninsuranceplan.com/tulane for more information.